-Distribution: Chiefly in the Olympics and Cascades mountains of Washington; British Columbia south to Washington, east to Montana, south to Colorado and Utah.
+Distribution: Chiefly in the Olympics and Cascades mountains of Washington; British Columbia to Washington, east to the Rocky Mountains.

 Habitat: Subalpine and alpine wet meadows and slopes, blooming as the snow recedes.